Yoga For Athletes Training:

 Other research suggests that the yoga practice “seems” to be associated with moderate improvements in cognitive function.
 This information was attained from a meta analysis of acute studies and randomized control trials of yoga and cognitive outcomes.

 Both yoga and meditation have shown to improve brain function and energy levels.
 The specific study of reference was out of the University of Waterloo which compared the acute effects of Hatha yoga and mindfulness meditation on executive function and mood.
 Findings suggested that acute bouts, benefit executive function and mood “to some degree”.

 3. Muscle/Body Endurance:

-In fact, certain asanas have even been studied to investigate their benefits on physical fitness.
-One such pose is Sun Salutation.
+In fact, certain asanas have been studied to investigate their benefits on physical fitness.
+For example, Sun Salutation.
 The purpose of one study was to look at the effectives of this asana on muscle strength, & general body endurance.
 Significant increases in endurance, shown by push-ups and sit-ups were found.